SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/selection-how-to-search.md

 ___

-The results is an array of [MDOListItem][2] and contain the follow details.
-Use the name of the ExtraInfo property to define the search entity.
+The result is an array of [MDOListItem][2] and contains the following details.
+Use the name of the `ExtraInfo` property to define the search entity.

 ### Results (some properties omitted for brevity)